sfnxboy/AutosRUs/README.md

 Due to its simple design and flexible application, the A/B testing framework is quickly becoming a go-to standard in the data science industry and one of the most highly desired data skills for Fortune 500 companies.
 Regardless, if you have experience in product design or optimization, you can use A/B testing to make informed design changes and confident development decisions.

-###	Determine the most appropriate statistical test for a given hypothesis and dataset.
+###	Determine the most appropriate statistical test for a given hypothesis and dataset

 Whats more important than knowing how the math works or knowing how to program is *knowing the right questions to ask*.
 When ata scientists use data to make informed decision in a professional environment, knowing which statistical method to use is not the largest challenge.
 It about determining the right questions to ask.